fzerorubigd/elosort/README.md

 # Wishlist battle

 **Note: this is a draft code.
-I just built this for my usage, so no test, general-purpose, or great program! it works only for board games, but you can add other things easily**
+I just built this for my usage, so no test, general-purpose, or great program (it is a shitty code, I know)! it works only for board games, but you can add other things easily**

 ## Why?